 - Require users to use corporate approved anti-malware applications

 - Recommend approved apps for business use

 - Can employees share devices (and apps) to their friends or family?

 5. Enforce Policy

 - Define procedures for policy breaches and unauthorized use.

 As more companies begin to embrace (or rather accept the inevitable fate) the BYOD environment, we see increasing demand for software and services to manage cost and policy.
-Cimpl’s SaaS technology makes it easy to manage policy and enhance cost visibility throughout the company.
+Cimpl’s telecom expense management SaaS makes it easy to manage policy and enhance cost visibility throughout the company.